UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: UP-DETR

+In this section, we mainly describe how to pre-train the transformer encoder and decoder with random query patch detection task.
 As shown in \figref{main}, the main idea of random query patch detection is simple but effective.

-Firstly, a frozen CNN backbone is used to extract a visual representation with the feature map $f \in \mathbb{R}^{C \times H \times W}$ of an input image, where $C$ is the channel dimension and $H \times W$ is the feature map size.
-Then, the feature map is added with positional encodings and passed to the multi-layer transformer encoder in DETR.
-For the random cropped query patch, the CNN backbone with global average pooling (GAP) extracts the patch feature $p \in \mathbb{R}^{C}$, which is flatten and supplemented with object queries $q \in \mathbb{R}^{C}$ before passing it into a transformer decoder.
-Noting that the \textit{query patch} refers to the cropped patch from the original image but \textit{object query} refers to position embeddings, which are fed to the decoder.
-The CNN parameters are shared in the whole model.
+\textbf{Encoder.} Firstly, given an input image, a CNN backbone is used to extract the visual representation with the feature $f \in \mathbb{R}^{C \times H \times W}$, where $C$ is the channel dimension and $H \times W$ is the feature map size.
+Here, an image can be treated as a token sequence with the length of $H \times W$ constructed by the CNN extractor.
+Then, the feature $f$ is added with two-dimensional position encodings and passed to the multi-layer transformer encoder, which is exactly the same as DETR.

+\textbf{Decoder.} Different from DETR, in our pre-training procedure, we randomly crop patches as the query from the input image and record the corresponding coordinates, width and height of the query as the ground truth.
+Therefore, our pre-training process can be done in an unsupervised/self-supervised paradigm.
+Specifically, for the random cropped query patch, the CNN backbone with global average pooling (GAP) extracts the patch feature $p \in \mathbb{R}^{C}$, which is flatten and supplemented with object queries $q \in \mathbb{R}^{C}$ before passing it into a transformer decoder.
+Finally, the decoder is trained to predict the bounding boxes corresponding to the position of random query patches in the input image.
+During the pre-training, the feature of query patch is added to multiple object queries, which are fed to the decoder.
+Note that the \textit{query patch} refers to the cropped patch from the input image but \textit{object query} refers to position embeddings.
+It can be understood as asking the model to find the query patch through these possible positions (embedded as object queries).
+Moreover, the CNN parameters of the input image and query patches are shared in the whole model.
-During the pre-training procedure, the decoder predicts the bounding boxes corresponding to the position of random query patches in the input image.
-Assuming that there are $M$ query patches by random cropping, the model infers a prediction fixed-set $\hat{y} = \{\hat{y_i}\}^N_{i=1} $ corresponding to $N$ object queries ($N>M$).
-For better understanding, we will describe the training details of single-query patch ($M=1$) in \secref{onepatch}, and extend it to multi-query patches ($M>1$) with object query shuffle and attention mask in \secref{multi-query}.